Project Details

 As part of the sitework package, Wendler crews also installed a complex storm sewer network with multiple pipe sizes, stabilized the riverbank with riprap, and coordinated paving and landscaping activities tied to the relocation of Riverside Park and a new skatepark—all essential parts of the city’s broader flood mitigation and neighborhood revitalization efforts.

-When complete, this project will not only protect thousands of Cedar Rapids residents and businesses from future flood events, but also provide the safety and security needed to fuel growth in the Czech Village and New Bohemia districts.
+The completed project now protects thousands of Cedar Rapids residents and businesses from future flood events, and provides the safety and security needed to fuel growth in the city’s Czech Village and New Bohemia districts.